The Runner (2015 film)

 The Runner is a 2015 American political drama film written and directed by Austin Stark in his feature directorial debut.
-The film stars Nicolas Cage, Connie Nielsen, Peter Fonda and Sarah Paulson.
+The film stars Nicolas Cage, Connie Nielsen, Peter Fonda, and Sarah Paulson.

 The film was released on August 7, 2015, in a limited release and through video on demand by Alchemy.

 Premise

-In the aftermath of the 2010, Deepwater Horizon oil spill in the Gulf of Mexico, an idealistic politician (Nicolas Cage) is forced to confront his dysfunctional life after his career is destroyed in a sex scandal.
-The video comes to light after he grants a live interview his team works together to salvage the situation.
+In the aftermath of the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, an idealistic politician (Nicolas Cage) is forced to confront his dysfunctional life after his career is destroyed in a sex scandal.
+The video comes to light after he grants a live interview, and his team members work together to salvage the situation.